 What Is EIP-1559?

-The Ethereum Improvement Proposal (EIP) includes standards for the Ethereum platform, such as core protocol specifications, client APIs, and contract standards.
+The Ethereum Improvement Proposals (EIPs) are documents with proposed features and processes that proffer potential changes ...
+(EIP) includes standards for the Ethereum platform, such as core protocol specifications, client APIs, and contract standards.
 These are proposals to improve the Ethereum platform.
 EIPs can be written up by anyone but are subject to approval and inclusion by the core API developers.